Higher education bubble in the United States: Recent trends

 Among graduates of the early 2020s, about half thought they made a bad decision going to college.
 The most regretted majors include journalism, sociology, liberal arts/general studies, history, communications, and education; the least regretted majors include computer science and information technology, finance, engineering, nursing, and health.
 Music and the visual arts are the most likely to offer a negative return on investment while English literature, philosophy, and psychology can take up to 20 years just to break even.
 At the same time, graduates with the highest expected income studied chemical engineering, computer engineering, aerospace engineering, electrical engineering, finance, and the life sciences.
 Prospective employers and state governments have gotten pickier in the collegiate programs they are willing to finance.
 As of 2023, seven states had passed legislation requiring the disclosure of data on the worth of a university degree, such as students' loan payment and post-graduation employment.
 Another reason for the decline of interest in the humanities and liberal arts is the fact that many prospective students avoided them for fear of loss of parental support, and the perceived intolerance towards conservatives on college campuses, which tend to be dominated by left-wing faculty members.
 Although there is no evidence that professors push their students to the political left, a number of radical political movements of the 2010s and 2020s have been promulgated by university alumni who feel aggrieved by the status quo for preventing them achieving the power, influence, and wealth they believe they deserve, thereby destabilizing American society.

-Meanwhile, in the life sciences, the number of students or researchers interested in a postdoctoral fellowship had plummeted thanks to a boom in the biotechnology industry, which has had an insatiable appetite for talents and is willing to pay much higher than universities.
+In the life sciences, the number of students or researchers interested in a postdoctoral fellowship had plummeted thanks to a boom in the biotechnology industry, which has had an insatiable appetite for talents and is willing to pay much higher than universities.
 In physics and engineering, which are traditionally male-dominated fields, enrollments had also fallen since 2020, as white men lost interest in higher education.
-Due to these trends, public universities have also trimmed their STEM departments.
+Due to these trends, public universities have trimmed their STEM departments.

+Demand for people with Master of Business Administration (MBA) degrees, including graduates of elite business schools, has fallen between the late 2010s and mid-2020s.